-You are cordially invited to attend the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp. ("FSC" or the "Company") to be held at [•] on [•], at [•], local time.
-Stockholders of record of FSC at the close of business on [•] are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+You are cordially invited to attend the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp. ("FSC" or the "Company") to be held at the Courtyard Rye, 631 Midland Avenue, Rye, New York 10580, on April 13, 2016, at 10:00 a.m., local time.
+Stockholders of record of FSC at the close of business on April 1, 2016 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
 Details of the business to be conducted at the Annual Meeting are given in the accompanying Notice of Annual Meeting and 2016 proxy statement.
-This proxy statement was first sent to stockholders on or about [•].
+This proxy statement was first sent to stockholders on or about March [•], 2016.
+Your vote is very important to us.